-Natural from Brazil, Alex Ferror was born in São Paulo, but he grew up in a coastal town near his hometown, called Praia Grande.
-From a very early age, Alex showed his interest in art.
-Drawings of characters and animals could be easily found among the lessons and exercises in Alex’s school notebooks, and although a very active kid, several times, he had chosen the sketchbooks and colored pencils rather than playing outdoors with his friends.
+Alex Ferror is natural from São Paulo, Brazil, and from a very early age, he showed his interest in art.
+Drawings of characters and animals could be easily found among the lessons and exercises in Alex’s school notebooks, and although a very active kid, several times, he would rather immerse himself in the sketchbooks and colored pencils than play outdoors with his friends.

 The ’80s and ’90s cartoons and comic books were the basis for his style and visual narrative.
-It was only several years later, however, that street art started to catch Alex’s attention.
-On his frequent trips to visit family in São Paulo, the wide range of colors and styles of the city’s street art amazed Alex more and more.
-Highly influenced by some of the precursors of the Brazilian graffiti scene, Speto and Os Gêmeos, Alex’s character-based work started taking shape.
+It was only several years later, though, that street art started to catch Alex’s attention.
+The wide range of colors and styles of his hometown’s street art scene amazed Alex more and more.
+Highly influenced by some of the precursors of the Brazilian graffiti scene, such as Speto and Os Gêmeos, Ferror’s character-based work started taking shape.

-Almost two decades later, Alex decided to take a break in his career and spend some time living out of Brazil.
-Before leaving his country, however, Alex took some graffiti painting classes and workshops from some of his Brazilian street art heroes, such as Mundano and Vermelho who taught him some of their “tricks”.
+Almost two decades later, Alex decided to take a break in his career in fashion and spend some time living abroad.
+Before leaving Brazil, however, Alex took some classes from some of his Brazilian street art heroes, such as Mundano and Vermelho who taught him some of their “tricks”.
 This gave him the push he needed to start giving life to his characters on his own murals.

-Motivated by the opportunity to add colors and beauty to the life of the unprivileged children who don’t have access to art and culture, Alex Ferror painted most of his first murals in “favelas”, the poor communities in Rio de Janeiro.
-But it didn’t take too long to Alex take his childlike characters to other cities and countries, starting in Atlanta, GA, where he lived for four years, and where most of the first works of his US period were painted.
+Motivated by the opportunity to add colors and beauty to the life of the unprivileged children who don’t have access to art and culture in Brazil, Alex Ferror painted most of his first murals in “favelas”, the poor communities in Rio de Janeiro.
+But it didn’t take too long for Alex to take his childlike characters to other cities and countries, starting in Atlanta, GA, where he lived for four years, and where most of the first works of his US period were painted.